throput/apidev/docs/source/index.rst

 resources in this area are scattered and incoherent.
-This open-source project aims to provide a portal to organize and share resources, such as guidelines, methodologies, standards, examples, and case studies that help organizations to design, implement, and manage APIs.
+This open-source project aims to provide a portal to organize and share resources, such as guidelines, methodologies, standards, examples, and case studies that help organizations architect and build applications with cloud APIs.

 We intend to cover various aspects regarding the life-cycle of API implementation, i.e., design, development, operation, and management,